 (2) Seventy-five square feet shall be allotted for treatment area per [patient] resident based on peak treatment schedules;

-Agency Note: Recommended space: Storage—10 percent of area designated for exercise and rehabilitation; Office—one therapist, 110 square feet; two or more, 85 square feet per therapist.
+[Agency Note: Recommended space: Storage—10 percent of area designated for exercise and rehabilitation; Office—one therapist, 110 square feet; two or more, 85 square feet per therapist.]

 (3) Space may be planned and arranged for shared use by physical therapy and occupational therapy staff and [patients] residents if scheduling permits.

+(4) Recommended space

+(a) Storage—10 percent of area designated for exercise and rehabilitation

+(b) Office—one therapist, 110 square feet; two or more, 85 square feet per therapist.

 [B.] E. Equipment.

 (1) Equipment shall be of a type that will provide safe and effective [patient] resident care;